DevRezaur/java-design-patterns/README.md

 ### Singleton Pattern

 The Singleton Design Pattern is a creational pattern, whose objective is to create only one instance of a class and to provide only one global access point to that object.
-These are characteristics of singleton pattern:
+These are the characteristics of singleton pattern:

 * Private constructor
 * Ensures only one object creation of a particular class
 * Has two variation.
 Lazy initialization and eager initialization
 * Thread safe

+### Prototype Pattern

+Prototype Pattern says that cloning of an existing object instead of creating new one and can also be customized as per the requirement.

+This pattern should be followed, if the cost of creating a new object is expensive and resource intensive.
+These are the characteristics of prototype pattern:

+* Used when the cost of creating an object is expensive or complicated
+* It hides complexities of creating objects
+* Should be used when you want to keep the number of classes in an application minimum